MilchRatchet/Luminary/LumFileDocs.md

 `SKY SUNSTREN [FP32]`<br/>
 Sun light strength.
 Number should be non-negative.

+`SKY OZONEALB [INT32]`<br/>
+Set 1 to activate ozone absorption, 0 else.

 `SKY STEPS___ [INT32]`<br/>
 Number of raymarch steps used in the sky computation.
+Number should be non-negative.

+`SKY SHASTEPS [INT32]`<br/>
+Number of raymarch steps used in the extinction integration in the sky computation.
 Number should be non-negative.

 `SKY DENSITY_ [FP32]`<br/>
 Density of the atmosphere.
 Number should be non-negative.